iPhone & IPad USERS: LONG PRESS ON THE MENU FOR DROP-DOWN OPTIONS

 • If possible, square up your block after all the individual units are in place.
 It's not uncommon for patterns to print slightly off due to differences in printers, software, paper, etc.

-• We recommend that you wait until you have all your blocks and are ready to proceed with the layout until making any changes.
+• We recommend that you wait until you have all your blocks and are ready to proceed with the layout until you make any changes.
 You may be able to correct your block size at this point by making adjustments to individual blocks, like adding additional background fabric.

 Where can I go to talk about my project?

-• We have a number of Facebook Groups for our various quilt alongs.
+• We have several Facebook Groups for our various quilt alongs.
 You can find those links in the respective QAL posts.
 Join our Fandom In Stitches Facebook Group to ask for help with any project.
 If there is an active group or quilt along, we will point you in the right direction.
 You're also welcome to tag us on social media - @fandominstitches or #fandominstitches.

 Where can I find past events?